sjbrown/misc_work/genesis/rules.md

 If placing a die in the square *triggers* a Goal Circle, and that Goal Circle "succeeds", then that Goal Circle scores!
-It is marked successful, and a meeple moves up.
+It is marked successful, and **a meeple moves up**.

-If a Goal Circle gets triggered, but it does not succeed, a meeple moves down.
+If a Goal Circle gets triggered, but it does not succeed, **a meeple moves down**.

 When you score, move your Player Marker around the Stage.
 Step your marker into the numbered circles, taking one step for every point scored.
-Once your marker "sets foot" in the spotlight, take a "10 Chip" and continue forward.
+Once your marker "*sets foot*" in the spotlight, take a "10 Chip" and continue forward.

-Two musicians can't be in the same spot on the stage, so Player Markers can't be in the same spot either, so, if there's a Player Marker occupying the next spot, just skip over them.
+Just as two musicians can't be in the same spot on the stage, Player Markers can't ever be in the same spot either, so, if there's a Player Marker occupying the next spot, just skip over them.

-For example, if your Player Marker was in the "Start" spot, and another player's was in the "3" spot, and you scored 3 points, your marker would end up on the "4" spot.
+> For example, if your Player Marker was in the "Start" spot, and another
+> player's was in the "3" spot, and you scored 3 points, your marker would
+> end up on the "4" spot.

 If your Player Marker is in the spotlight at the end of your turn, you are **hogging the spotlight**.
 This has two effects.
 Firstly, when other player